 than it does you.

-as "Nazis."
-Nonetheless, if one wishes to refer to them as "Nazis" out of disrespect, it's his prerogative.
+if one wishes to refer to them as "Nazis" out of disrespect, it is his prerogative.

-be allowed to stand, is this rubbish about "Deutschland uber alles" - (Germany above all things).
+about "Deutschland uber alles" - (Germany above all things).
 First of all, the big bad "Nazis" never "proclaimed Deutschland uber alles."
-That well-recognized
+That well-recognized term --

-term -- often mistranslated to "Germany above all others" and erroneously believed to be the title
+often mistranslated to "Germany above all others" and erroneously believed to be the title of the

 (Song of Germany).
 The song, which later became Germany's National Anthem, was penned in

 - nearly a half-century before Hitler was even born, and three decades before the German state (Reich) was